Art and People

 - Anthony Haden-Guest

-Last December Eazel travelled to Miami for Art Basel where we enjoyed a more temperate onset of winter, checked out the fairs, attended a few parties, but mostly mingled with the culturati come from around the globe to get a sense of what’s happening in the art world these days.
-We lucked out early-on in our hotel lobby, happening upon one of the culturati’s most cultured—the esteemed writer, reporter, cartoonist, art critic, producer of barbed comic verse, and social chameleon, Anthony Haden-Guest.
+Last December Eazel travelled to Miami for Art Basel where we enjoyed a more temperate onset of winter, checked out the fairs, attended a few parties, and mingled with the culturati come from around the globe to get a sense of what’s happening in the art world these days.
+We lucked out early on in our hotel lobby, happening upon one of the culturati’s most cultured—the esteemed writer, reporter, cartoonist, art critic, producer of barbed comic verse, and social chameleon, Anthony Haden-Guest.

-Of course we seized the opportunity to buttonhole said walking wealth of knowledge about the contemporary art scene to get his take on the current state of the art world, as well as our mission to open it up to the uninitiated and help art lovers around the world transcend geographic borders.
-It was a brief yet pleasant exchange, cut short by busy agendas and the flux of a chaotic hotel lobby.
-Fortunately we ran into each other a couple more times over the following weekend—occasions not long enough to conduct a formal interview, but just long enough to agree to meet up again in New York City.
+Of course we seized the opportunity to buttonhole said walking wealth of knowledge to get his take on the current state of the art world, as well as our mission to enable art lovers around the world transcend geographic borders.
+It was a brief yet pleasant exchange cut short by busy agendas and the flux of a chaotic hotel lobby.
+Fortunately we ran into each other a couple more times over the following weekend—occasions not long enough to conduct a formal interview, but long enough to agree to meet up again in New York City.

 So on a blustery morning in January we meet Anthony in a café in the West Village to finally get his thoughts on how the art world is changing, and the role that technology is playing as the pace of this change accelerates.
 We are, of course, at the forefront of this change in our mission to create a permanent VR record of the geography of the art world—museums, galleries, art fairs, and other significant sites—as well as developing a diaristic record of constituent elements such as artists’ studios, exhibitions, and installations.
 We believe this will add tremendous value to our cultural armory, and it would seem Anthony believes this as well.